Adaptive Coordination Offsets for Signalized Arterial Intersections using Deep Reinforcement Learning

 Realistic and robust simulation environments are vital components of RL; learning relies primarily on interactions within the environment.
 We chose a portion of Huntington Drive in Arcadia, California, a busy arterial segment near I-210, as our test site.
 This test site uses a portion of the I-210 Pilot that uses an Aimsun model developed by \emph{California Partners for Advanced Transportation Technology}~(PATH) at UC Berkeley under the Connected Corridors Program~\cite{dion2015connected}.
 The model incorporates the actual timing plans used by the Transportation Management Center (TMC) in the city of Arcadia.
 The Connected Corridors project team has carefully calibrated the model with field data to mimic real-world traffic conditions.
 The network contains 34 nodes and 118 arterial road sections and has a total length of 14 km.

-For the experiment, $N_\mathrm{target}=5$ consecutive intersections with collector roads are chosen along Huntington Drive: Santa Clara Street, Santa Anita Avenue, First Avenue, Second Avenue, and Gateway Drive.
-These five intersections on Huntington Drive are the target coordinated intersections; additional detector measurements are obtained from the target nodes' first-degree neighbors ($N_\mathrm{observed}=8$ nodes, see Fig. \ref{fig:Network}).
+For the experiment, we chose $N_\mathrm{target}=5$ consecutive intersections with collector roads along Huntington Drive: Santa Clara Street, Santa Anita Avenue, First Avenue, Second Avenue, and Gateway Drive.
+These five intersections on Huntington Drive are the target coordinated intersections; the agent obtained additional detector measurements from the target nodes' first-degree neighbors ($N_\mathrm{observed}=8$ nodes, see Fig. \ref{fig:Network}).
 Cycle lengths for these intersections vary throughout the day (from 90 to 120 seconds, see Table \ref{table:sychoffsets}) to match the demand patterns.
 At any given time, however, the timing plans for these intersections all have equal cycle lengths.
 While offsets are normally constrained to be less than the cycle length, the action space must be fixed throughout training.
-We chose our action space to have a maximum value of $t_c=120\textrm{\,sec}$, which is the largest cycle length used by the timing plans, to accommodate the various cycle lengths used in the model.
+We chose our action space to have a maximum value of $t_c=120\textrm{\,sec}$, which is the longest cycle length used by the timing plans to accommodate the various cycle lengths used in the model.